-I am currently a Reader in Theoretical Physics at Queen Mary College, University of London.
+I am a Professor in Theoretical Physics at Queen Mary University of London.
 After completing a MPhys. from Manchester and the premier licence at the the Universite Libre de Brussels, I obtained a PhD. from Durham (with a years sejourn at CERN) after which I completed post-doctoral work in Utrecht, Groningen, Jerusalem and Cambridge (I am a member of Clare Hall College).
 For five years (2002-2007) I was an EPSRC advanced fellow working on the project "Aspects of M-theory Interactions".

 My main research interests are in M-theory, the nonperturbative version of string theory.
 The extended objects in M-theory are membranes and five-branes.
 They are related to strings and D-branes in string theory via dimensional reduction.
 Over the last few years my research has been devoted to understanding the interactions of these branes.
 Mainly this is through the studying how membranes end on fivebranes.